Transporter (franchise): Critical and public response

-Appearances in other media
+Other media

+Other appearances

 In 2002, Jason Statham appeared in the music video for Muzik by Knoc-Turn'Al Feat.
 Samuel Christian.
 The song was part of the soundtrack for the first movie.
-The video uses both footage from the film and newly shot material showing Statham as Frank Martin driving a 2002 2002 BMW 745Li E66.
+The video uses both footage from the film and newly shot material showing Statham as Frank Martin driving a 2002 BMW 745Li E66.

 Jason Statham made a small appearance in the 2004 film Collateral, credited as "Airport Man".
 Louis Leterrier, co-director of the 2002 action film The Transporter, interpreted Statham's scene as a portrayal of his Transporter character Frank Martin.

 Zebbie Gillese voices Frank Martin / Transporter in the 2021 Netflix original film America: The Motion Picture, in which he is depicted as the stagecoach driver of Benedict "Cosby" Arnold.

 In 2024, Statham starred in an advertising campaign of the new Volkswagen Transporter van.
 As a reference to his Transporter role, the commercial shows a package being delivered.
 "The Transporter needed" and later "The Transporter is back" is shown.